-Birthday attacks [9, section 9.7] constitute a well-known and powerful means of subverting digital signatures.
+Birthday attacks [4, section 9.7] constitute a more sophisticated and powerful means of subverting digital signatures.
 The attacker searches for collisions, i.e. pairs of blocks that hash to the same value, thus having the same signature.
 Using a hashing function that produces m possible values, there is more than 50% chance of finding a collision whenever about \sqrt{m} blocks are available.
 Wong's scheme uses a hashing function of no more than 64 bits; hence collisions are expected to be found when the attacker has collected merely about 2^{32} blocks.
 In general, the only protection against birthday attacks is to increase the hash size.
-This would decrease the change localisation resolution, because the blocks must be made larger to host more embedded data.
-We will show in the next section that a classical birthday attack also turns out to be impossible under HBC1.
+This would decrease the change localization resolution, because the blocks must be made larger to host more embedded data.
+We will show in the next section that HBC1 makes a classical birthday attack impossible.